Higgins 75 logo

 higgins-coatings-commercial-industryGreen commercial buildings

 Green commercial buildings can contribute to a higher return on investment compared to their non-environmentally friendly counterparts.
-The Australian Green Property Council found that green CBD offices could outperform non-green office spaces, with an average additional return of 10% per year.
+The Australian Green Property Council found that green CBD offices could outperform non-green office spaces.
 This is achieved through more efficient resource usage that reduces operating and maintenance costs.

 higgins-coatings-strata-industryGreen strata buildings

-52% of Australians say they want to live in more sustainable homes that accommodate eco-friendly measures.
+81% of Australians say they want to live in more sustainable homes.
 In fact, having a green home has been shown to improve the health and wellbeing of residents.
 As the World Health Organisation states, better air quality leads to fewer cases of respiratory conditions, allergies, heart disease and stroke.
-Additionally, buildings that use eco-friendly processes can help owners and occupiers save money, increasing the value of the property.
+Additionally, buildings that use eco-friendly processes can help owners and occupiers save money.

 higgins-coatings-retirement-industryGreen retirement villages